hazrmard/imgurPCA/README.md

 After that, you can **filter** the parsed data to remove any words of your choosing.
 The `filter()` function takes a *.csv* file path as an argument, and the number of words to read from it.

 In many cases the number of words parsed will be very large.
 It can be **truncated** by calling the `truncate()` function and specifying what number of the most frequent words to keep.
-The list of most frequent words is made by tallying the entire dataset, not just a single item.
+The frequency used can be for the cumulative dataset or for individual items, by setting the `cumulative` argument.

 Some items will have words that others will not.
 For the sake of uniformity, missing words can be **consolidated**.
 The `consolidate()` function adds all words present in the cumulative tally but not in individual items to their dictionaries (with 0 counts).